BlueSCSI/BlueSCSI-v2/lib/ZuluSCSI_platform_template/README.md

-Porting AzulSCSI firmware to new platforms
+Porting ZuluSCSI firmware to new platforms
 ==========================================

-The AzulSCSI firmware is designed to be portable to a wide variety of platforms.
+The ZuluSCSI firmware is designed to be portable to a wide variety of platforms.
 This directory contains an example platform definition that can serve as a base for porting efforts.